Vualto/vudrm-public-docs/docs/source/UserGuide/VUDRM-Admin.md

 * Click `Generate`
 * Click `Copy` to copy the newly created key

+We also have our `Legacy JSON Key provider` (available on the `Key Provider API` dropdown) to use if your product requires it.
+However, we recommend you use the `CPIX Key Provider` whenever possible.

-For more information - please refer to our [Encryption Key Provision documentation](https://docs.vualto.com/projects/vudrm/en/latest/DeveloperDocumentation/VUDRM-key-provision.html#).
+For more information - please refer to our [Encryption Key Provision documentation](../DeveloperDocumentation/VUDRM-key-provision.html#).

 ### VUPLAY Demo

 VUPLAY is our internal demo player.
+If you access this page by clicking the tab on the admin site, a token with an open policy is loaded into the player.
+If you access the player directly, the `Custom VUDRM Token` text box will be blank.

-By default, a token will be loaded into the player, however, you can copy and paste a token you created in the `VUDRM Token` section of the `Info` page.
+You can copy and paste a token you created in the `VUDRM Token` section of the `Info` page.
 This can be used to test content with your variation of the token.

 <img src="../_static/user-guide-images/8vuplay.png" class="image" width="1000" alt="VUALTO Admin - VUPLAY Page"/>